daniel-rachfal/cyberguardian-platform/readme.md

 Follow the API changes noted in the Frontend Installation section.
 Deployment files should be generated in the frontend/build folder.
 Copy the contents of the folder (not the folder itself) along with the .htaccess file located in the root cyberguardian-platform folder.
 The frontend should be ready to view.

+## Credentials

+To test admin and normal users functionality you will need an admin account and a normal user account.
+For a normal user account you can create your own by signing up on the registration form or you can use the following account:

+- Normal user account (Username / Password): presentation / presentation1234
+- Admin account (Username / Password): skydrinka / test56789

 ## Notes

 The default POST file upload on most systems is set to 128mb, however this will vary from system to system.